Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Many people want to enjoy the luxurious appearance and soft texture of a deep, thick carpet.
 However, this opulence may not be suitable for every room in your home.
 In areas where there is moderate to heavy foot-traffic, it may be advantageous to consider adjusting the carpet characteristics for optimum results.

-While using this "insider secret" can significantly boost carpet durability, it does involve a trade-off, and that involves sacrificing a degree of that opulent plush look and feel.
-This is a strategy worth considering for the primary "heavy traffic" areas of your home, while still maintaining the deep, soft, and luxurious feel in your bedrooms.
+Using this little-known "insider secret" can significantly boost carpet durability, it does involve a trade-off, and that involves sacrificing a degree of that opulent plush look and feel you like.
+Lowering the pile height to 3/4" is a strategy worth considering for the primary "heavy traffic" areas of your home, while still maintaining the deep, soft, and luxurious feel in your bedrooms.

 Carpets designed for commercial use always have a shorter pile height and increased pile density.
 This is what enables them to withstand years of heavy foot-traffic.
 These two carpet specifications are the key to success in high-traffic environments such as offices, churches, retirement homes and airports.
 It can also be the reason for success in your home too.